 These statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all of the School District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, including capital assets and long-term liabilities, are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred, regardless of the timing of related cash flows.
-The types of transactions reported as program revenues for the School District are reported in two categories: 1) charges for services, and 2) operating grants and contributions.
+The types of transactions reported as program revenues for the School District are reported in two categories: 1) charges for services, 2) operating grants and contributions.

-Certain eliminations have been made to interfund activities, receivables, and payables.
+Certain eliminations have been made to interfund activities, payables, and receivables.
 All internal balances in the Statement of Net Position have been eliminated.

-Governmental Fund Financial Statements - Governmental fund financial statements include a Balance Sheet and a Statement of Revenues, Expenditures, and Changes in Fund Balances for all major governmental funds, and nonmajor funds aggregated.
+Governmental Fund Financial Statements - Governmental fund financial statements include a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balances for all major governmental funds, and nonmajor funds aggregated.
 An accompanying schedule is presented to reconcile and explain the differences in fund balances and changes in fund balances as presented in these statements to the net position and changes in net position presented in the government-wide financial statements.
 The School District has presented all major funds that met those qualifications.
-In addition, the School District has presented certain funds, specifically the general fund and grants fund, as major funds because the School District believes the financial position and activities of these funds are significant to the School District as a whole.

 All governmental funds are accounted for on a spending or "current financial resources" measurement focus and the modified accrual basis of accounting.
 Accordingly, only current assets and current liabilities are included on the balance sheets.
-The School District's deferred outflows of resources and deferred inflows of resources are noncurrent.
-The Statement of Revenues, Expenditures, and Changes in Fund Balances present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
+(The School District's deferred outflows of resources and deferred inflows of resources are noncurrent.)
+The Statement of Revenues, Expenditures, and Changes in Fund Balances present increases (revenues) and decreases (expenditures) in net current assets.
 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measureable and available to finance expenditures of the current period.
 Accordingly, revenues are recorded when received in cash, except that revenues subject to accrual (generally 60 days after year-end) are recognized when due.
 The primary revenue sources, which have been treated as susceptible to accrual by the School District, are district assessments, intergovernmental revenues, and other local sources.
 Expenditures are recorded in the accounting period in which the related fund liability is incurred.

-Fiduciary Fund Financial Statements - Fiduciary fund financial statements include a Statement of Net Position and a Statement of Changes in Fiduciary Net Position.
+Fiduciary Fund Financial Statements - Fiduciary fund financial statements include a Statement of Net Position and a Statement of Changes in Net Position.
 These funds account for resources held by the School District for the benefit of other parties, and include the private purpose trust funds and agency funds.
 Fiduciary funds are accounted for on a spending or "economic resources" measurement focus and the accrual basis of accounting.